BruhfessorX/cybercraft5e/docs/index.md

 Welcome to **Cybercraft 5e**, a cyberpunk-eldritch setting for the 5e rules system.

-Here you'll find everything you need to create characters, run games, and explore the neon-lit, shadow-infested streets of **Echolight City**.
+Here you'll find everything you need to create characters, run games, and explore the neon-lit, shadow-infested streets of **Echo City**.

 ## Quick Links
 - [Player Options](player-options/races.md)